How to Get Rid of Bats in Your Home and Garden

 4. Installing Bat Houses

-If you discover that you have a bat issue in your area consider the installation of bat houses away from your home in a designated area, this will encourage bats to this designated area keeping them away from your home.
+If you discover that you have a bat issue in your area, consider the installation of bat houses away from your home in a designated area.
+This will encourage bats to this designated area, keeping them away from your home.
 Bat houses can be purchased online.

 Another Alternative